psergi/psergi.github.io/_posts/2024-02-21-how-to-deploy-postgres-on-kubernetes-with-s3-backups.md

 layout: post
 title: How to Deploy Postgres on Kubernetes with S3 Backups
 categories:
   - Tech
   - Kubernetes
   - PostgreSQL
 date: 2024-02-21 07:27 -0800
+last_modified_at: 2024-03-19
 ---
 In this tutorial we will be deploying PostgreSQL into a Kubernetes cluster using CloudNativePG and enabling continuous backups to Amazon S3.